Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/README.md

 Build Report Inspector for Unity
 ================================

-This repository contains an Editor script which implements an inspector for the BuildReport class added in Unity 18.1.
+This package contains an Editor script which implements an inspector for the BuildReport class added in Unity 18.1.
 The BuildReport class lets you access information about your last build, and helps you profile the time spent building your project and the builds disk size footprint.
 This information may help you improving your build times and build sizes.
 This script allows you to inspect this information graphically in the Editor UI, making it more easily accessible than the script APIs would.